BugBusterSWE/burstmake/README.md

 #### Topic
 The topic is the set of TypeScript rules to apply to the hotpoint.
 One topic has the same content of a TypeScript configuration but with some differences.

-The most important property of a topic is the possibility to **extend** it, in this way the problem of making multiple tsconfig files with the same options is resolved.
+The most important property of a topic is the possibility to **extend** it for creating a hierarchy of topics, in this way the problem of making multiple tsconfig files with the same options is resolved.

+Another property of topics is that the paths are relative to the **root** of project.
+In oth